4onenm/AwSW-Bangok/INSTALLATION.md

 # Development Installation

-If you wish to install BangOk for development purposes, simply clone the repository into the `game/mods` directory.
+If you wish to install BangOk for development purposes, simply clone this repository into the `game/mods` directory.
 The game should safely ignore the `.git` folder and load the mod as normal.
 If you are developing a mod that depends on BangOk, you should add BangOk as a dependency in your mod's `__init__.py` file.
 This will ensure that the game will not attempt to load your mod until BangOk is loaded.
 (Do note that none of BangOk's API is stable, though, so try to focus on the modtools' NSFW toggle instead.)